What is 2′-Fucosyllactose?

 - Microbial inhabitants lining cells in the lumen

-- A layer of mucus produced by goblet cells
+- Layer of mucus produced by goblet cells

-- A physical barrier of intestinal epithelial cells held together by tight junctions
+- Physical barrier of intestinal epithelial cells held together by tight junctions

 Stress, microbial invaders, antibiotic use, and development of chronic conditions can disrupt the intestinal lining.
 HMOs like 2’-FL stimulate the development and maintenance of a well-functioning GI barrier, both during development and in cases of GI inflammation.9-12